dotlang/language/Enhancements.md

 ? - If everything is considered a class and specific ones are allocated on the stack (handled by language or compiler), then we can define almost all operations as a method call. (`x+y` becomes, `x.add(y)` and ...).
 And this will be provided for all class so language will have orthogonality.
 (Casting, toString, Math operations, ... can be defined for every class, also classes can have their own methods, e.g. Data.Format).

-? - Why use two names for data types?
+Y - Why use two names for data types?
 If everyone knows double why use float64?

-? - No public fields?
+Y - No public fields?
 Then how a constructor is defined?
 How to organize fields and methods?
 What about the underscore rule for private data?
+One solution: Fields will still be inside `struct` definition.
+They all need to start with lowercase letter.
+For methods (instance/static), if they start with uppercase, they are public. lowercase means private.
+But classes are all public (file-name cannot be case sensitive, we cannot have two rules for public/private and also this is how go handles it).

-? - Difference between instance and static method can be their parameters: if the first argument is of type of the class, then its instance else its static.
+Y - Difference between instance and static method can be their parameters: if the first argument is of type of the class, then its instance else its static.
 But its better if static and non-static are not mixed.
+This also will help us eliminate some exceptions imposed on the constructor syntax.

 ? - move template args from comment and use a keyword.

-? - Return `while` keyword.
+N - Return `while` keyword.
 It only makes the language confusing to use `for` as a loop with condition.
 Then there would be two ways to do conditional loop.

-? - When we say constructor is a special method (1st exception), which has no return type (2nd exception) and can be called on a class without having an instance (3rd exception), and has a special call syntax (4th exception) it is not consistent with other OOP concepts.
+Y - When we say constructor is a special method (1st exception), which has no return type (2nd exception) and can be called on a class without having an instance (3rd exception), and has a special call syntax (4th exception) it is not consistent with other OOP concepts.
 In perl constructors return values and use `bless` to make result an object.
+We can remove 2nd exception (it has a return type) and 4th (give it a name).
+For 3rd exception, if we define static methods as those who don't have `this` argument, this can be solved.
+So a class can have a combination of static and non-static methods. so for MyClass: `MyClass new(int x) { MyClass result = #!@#!#!; result.x = x; return result; }`.
+The only special thing and exception here is the name of the method.
+Because there should be an standard way.
+But if it is really exception, then why mention the method name?
+It's better to define a convention/advice here and let developers choose the name of the constructor(s).
+Users will need to read the documentation to see if they need to call `new` or another static method.

-? - If we want to have something like 'goroutine' we need to support them at the syntax level. like `promise`?
+Y - If we want to have something like 'goroutine' we need to support them at the syntax level. like `promise`?
 (But for communication channel and future features like opComplete, ... we can rely on core and std).
+Because this will create a new type of thread (a coroutine), so it is an underlying difference.
+What are we going to write in the code handler for `promise` if it's a member of core?
+The whole thing should be implemented in the compiler and runtime system level.
+So we need a keyword here but keep it as simple as possible (e.g. we don't need return type, it can communicate with a channel or shared variable, we don't need an `onComplete` handler.
+How to stop them? (taken from a discussion about goroutines: Killing individual goroutines is a very unstable thing to do: it's impossible to know what locks or other resources those goroutines had that still needed to be cleaned up for the program to continue running smoothly.").
+Programmer should handle this in an idiomatic way.
+It can use channel or any other means for this but its not a good idea to force stop a promise (~goroutine).
+How to delay execution of goroutine?
+Again this can be done via channels.
+Wait for a signal then start the operation.
+So we really don't need anything other than a keyword which "starts" a promise.
+Something like `for` statement but with a totally different meaning:
+`promise { //some code }` or
+`promise obj.func(1, 9, 12);`
+Exactly like the way to invoke `for` or `if` statements.

 ? - Research more about templates and generics and their use cases to make sure current solution makes sense in real world.

-? - Can we have polymorphism when calling constructor?
+N - Can we have polymorphism when calling constructor?
 Something like:
 ```
 ParentInterface pi = helper.getInterface();
 MyClass mc = pi.new();
 ```
 Can we make constructor, member of an interface?
+No. It's not possible but we can define an interface for a factory class. which has methods which when called, will create objects of specific interfaces.

 ? - Can we really know all types at compile time?
 What about interface?
 ```